irxsnguyen/PushTdiffusionpolicy/README.md

 # Push-T Diffusion Policy

 This project is a **modernized and simplified adaptation** of the [Stanford Diffusion Policy repository](https://github.com/real-stanford/diffusion-policy).
 It focuses specifically on the **state-based Push-T test environment**, refactored into a clean, standalone repo with updated dependencies and training scripts.
+Works with Colab T4 GPU.

 ---